Jewish community outraged after suspected arson at Montreal-area synagogue

 CTVNews.ca Top Stories

-The first group of Canadians has left Gaza amid the ongoing Israel-Hamas war, the federal government announced Tuesday.
-In a social media post, Foreign Affairs Minister Melanie Joly said a team of officials 'met them on the Egyptian side of the border, providing them with support and care,' after leaving the dire humanitarian situation.
+The first group of Canadians has left Gaza amid the ongoing Israel-Hamas war, the federal government announced Tuesday, vowing work continues to get all citizens out of the region where a dire humanitarian crisis continues to unfold.

+NEW Around one-third of people globally may be at risk of smartphone addiction: Canadian-led study

+A new Canadian-led study has found that around one-third of people around the world may be at a high risk for smartphone addiction, with women and people in parts of Asia more likely to report problematic use.

 Zelenskyy calls for Ukrainian unity after rift with top general